 With our constantly switched-on mindsets and communication tools, it’s all too easy to slip from breakfast to work and back home again without ever taking a moment to take stock or mark the progress of the day.
 The French evening drink is a perfect ritual to slow things down and announce the transition from work to relaxation mode; and it warms up your belly ahead of the evening meal, too.

 Yerba tea has been credited with a whole lot of health and soul benefits over the years, but perhaps its key ingredient is the social element.
 Like banya or gemütlichkeit, it is best taken with friends.

-Maybe there’s a theme here, but Ubuntu—like so many other folk philosophies—is all about the power of togetherness.
+Maybe there’s a theme here, but ubuntu—like so many other folk philosophies—is all about the power of togetherness.
 In this case, rather than a way of socializing, it’s about prioritizing the community above the needs of the individual.
-We find our humanity not in ourselves or from religious, but in our collective responsibility, mutual respect and love.
+We find our humanity not in ourselves or from religion, but in our collective responsibility, mutual respect and love.

 This article was published in September 2017 and has been updated.
 Photo by maroke